rockyzhang24/dotfiles/.config/vifm/README.md

 ## Icon setting

-This icon setting is inspired by [ranger_devicons](https://github.com/alexanderjeurissen/ranger_devicons).
-It is very comprehensive, containing icons for different filetype, special directories (like ~/Downloads, ~/Dropbox, etc), special files (like .vimrc), and relatively complete file extensions.
+This icon setting is very comprehensive, containing icons for different filetype, special directories (like ~/Downloads, ~/Dropbox, etc), special files (like .vimrc), and relatively complete file extensions.
 It has a great format so that you could add your own icons easily.

+This setting is inspired by [ranger_devicons](https://github.com/alexanderjeurissen/ranger_devicons).

-### Prerequisite
+### Prerequisites

 A font patched using [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) is required.
 And set it as the default font for your terminal.